GenericMappingTools/gmt/doc/rst/source/batch.rst

     You can override that selection by giving another *workdir* as a relative or full directory path.
 If no path is given then we create a working directory in the system temp folder named *prefix*.
 The main benefit of a working directory is to avoid endless syncing by agents like DropBox or TimeMachine, or to avoid problems related to low space in the main directory.
-The product files will still be placed in the *prefix* directory.
-The *workdir* is removed unless **-Q** is specified for debugging.
+The *workdir* is removed unless it contain one or more batch product files or when **-Q** is specified for debugging.

 .. _-Z: